 I learned this from the bean protocol which is a lifestyle centered around eating more soluble fiber (beans) and healthy fats at least 90 minutes apart.
 The bean protocol has cured me of horrible PMS symptoms and constant bloating.
 Many others have used it to cure countless health issues from cystic acne to putting Crohn's Disease into remission.

-- garlic substitutions: 1 garlic clove can be substituted with ¼ teaspoons garlic powder but the flavor will be more mild.
-Or omit and replace with your favorite hummus flavor variation (roasted red peppers, olives, etc.)
+- garlic: 1 garlic clove can be substituted with ¼ teaspoons garlic powder but the flavor will be mild.
+Or omit and replace with your favorite hummus flavor variation (roasted red peppers, olives...).

-- ice substitutions: ⅓ cup of olive brine (liquid in jar of olives), aquafaba (liquid in chickpea can), olive oil, avocado oil, grapeseed oil
+- ice: ice adds moisture.
+Replace with ⅓ cup of olive brine (liquid in jar of olives), aquafaba (chickpea liquid in chickpea can or cooking liquid after cooking chickpeas), olive oil, avocado oil or grapeseed oil.

-- flavor variations: add your favorite hummus flavor.
-Some ideas: roasted red peppers, kalamata olives, roasted garlic, caramelized onions, everything but the bagel seasoning
+- flavor variations: add your favorite hummus flavor next time.
+Some ideas: roasted red peppers, kalamata olives, roasted garlic, caramelized onions, everything but the bagel seasoning.

 What to eat with hummus

-- chopped vegetables - carrots, celery, bell peppers, snap peas, cucumbers, etc.
+- CHOPPED FRESH VEGETABLES. chop up some raw veggies - carrots, celery, bell peppers, snap peas, cucumbers...

-- sandwich spread - I add it to my favorite turkey burger!
+- USE AS SANDWICH SPREAD.
+I add it to my favorite turkey burger!

-- crackers - I love the Simple Mills brand for gluten free crackers.
+- DIP WITH CRACKERS.
+I love the Simple Mills brand for gluten free crackers.

-- add to a Greek salad or wrap - mine usually includes mixed greens, thinly sliced red onions, pepperoncini peppers, Kalamata olives, bell peppers and Yasou Greek dressing.
+- ADD TO GREEK SALAD OR WRAP. mine usually includes mixed greens, thinly sliced red onions, pepperoncini peppers, Kalamata olives, bell peppers and a little bit of Yasou Greek dressing.